jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/frame-grabbers.rst

 input using ``BlackmagicDesktopVideoSetup`` (also installed along drivers).

-If you need to remove all the Blackmagic packages to test a different version, use ``sudo apt remove desktopvideo* mediaexpress*``.
+If you need to remove all the BlackMagic packages to test a different version, use ``sudo apt remove desktopvideo* mediaexpress*``.

 To test if the drivers are working and the cards are working, use